Senators dominate Penguins to take 2-1 series lead

 “You can’t win any games any more if you can’t score any goals,” Ottawa captain Erik Karlsson had said before the match.

-“We’re going to have to find a way to play as close to our best as we can.”

-They certainly found a way this night.Report Typo/Error
+This night, they found a way.Report Typo/Error

 Follow @RoyMacGon Twitter: